cirrusidentity/simplesamlphp-module-authoauth2/README.md

  * [LinkedIn](/docs/LINKEDIN.md)
  * [Microsoft](/docs/MICROSOFT.md)

+## scope or scopes: What parameters can be passed?

+The majority of configuration items are passed through to the `provider` implementation so it will depend on the provider you choose.
+If you use the authsource `authoauth2:OAuth2` without overriding the `providerClass` then the options from "Generic Usage" will work.
+If you use `authoauth2:OpenIDConnect` then a different set of configuration options are available.

+**scope vs scopes**: The default provider used by `authoauth2:OAuth2` supports setting `'scopes' => ['email']` or by setting `scope` in `urlAuthorizeOptions`.
+Other providers may only support the latter (setting in `urlAuthorizeOptions`).

 ## Generic Usage

 Generic usage provides enough configuration parameters to use with any OAuth2 or OIDC server.